xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 To walk through the different approaches of serialising fitted machine learning models, we are going to pick an example of a simple ML pipeline.
 One caveat that we build into that pipeline is that we have scikit-learn, pandas and LightGBM as a dependency.
 This should increase the complexity of the object hierarchy sufficient to reflect real-world issues.

 You can see the full example in my [nyc-taxi-fare-prediciton-deployment](https://github.com/xhochy/nyc-taxi-fare-prediction-deployment-example/blob/a37ec165e8f624ed8338067f7b315c663448ef50/src/nyc_taxi_fare/pipeline.py) repository.
-The basic pipline, accepting a DataFrame as an input, looks as follows (pseudo-Python code!):
+The basic pipeline, accepting a DataFrame as an input, looks as follows (pseudo-Python code!):

 ```python
 pipeline = Pipeline(